-Top Picks of the Best Backcountry Snowboards
+Top Backcountry Snowboards

 The Weston Backwoods Carbon Splitboard is a solid backcountry snowboard that’s a great option for many riders.
 This board has a medium-stiff flex which makes it capable of handling the variable conditions encountered outside of the resort.

 A lightweight construction also caters to the needs of backcountry riders and is made possible by a carbon-weave top sheet and a technically advanced Strike wood core.